 The large bore pipework running to the cargo handling gear on the foredeck is characteristic of the low pressure hydraulics often found on these Scandinavian vessels, these hydraulics are driven from a gearbox on the for’d end of the engine and give smooth almost silent operation of the cargo winches unlike the high pressure hydraulics used today

 Hans worked for cargo on the western coast of Norway, with grain silos aft and with a dry cargo hold forward.
 The grain silos were removed and the deck welded over as she went into the building material trade, running from Stavanger to Bergen twice a week loading and discharging her cargo with her own derrick and two crew.
 The vessel was replaced by a larger vessel as Hans was becoming no longer economically viable, the future of the vessel was uncertain and she was going to be sold to be broken up to reuse the machinery and equipment in a more modern vessel.

-We have retained the outward appearance of the vessel from her last days in trade, whilst converting the interior into a workspace and family home with modern fittings, but paying attention to the physical structure and shape of the hull, as well as the internal framework, which gives these vessels their strength — we expect the Hans will live on well past her centenary.
+We have retained the outward appearance of the vessel from her last days in trade, whilst converting the interior into a workspace, studio and family home with modern services, but paying attention to the physical structure and shape of the hull, as well as the internal framework, which gives these vessels their strength — we expect the Hans will live on well past her centenary.